drhuangliwei/DAN-SNR/README.md

 locations.csv: includes POI ID, latitude, longitude, city ID

-position_embedding.csv: includes the embeddings of all POIs
+Location Embedding.csv: includes the embeddings of all locations of all POIs

 user_embedding.csv: includes the embeddings of all users